Simple and Quick Yin Yang Yoga Sequence and Practice

 Yin Yang Yoga and Yin Yang Qualities

-Yang qualities can be reflected in the yoga practice when we embody sthira, which is a word from the Yoga Sutra’s of Patanjai that describes steadiness.
+Yang qualities can be reflected in the yoga practice when we embody sthira, which is a word from the Yoga Sutras of Patanjali that describes steadiness.

 After the yang movements, the yoga practice transitions to a few yin yoga postures.
-Yin is cool, slow, passive, downward, and inward moving.
-For example, our bodies fluids and deeper tissues are yin (blood, lymph, bones).
+Yin is cool, slow, passive, downward, and inward-moving.
+For example, our body fluids and deeper tissues are yin (blood, lymph, bones).
 Learn more about yin yoga here.

-Yin qualities can be reflected in the yoga practice when we embody sukha, which is a word from the Yoga Sutra’s of Patanjai that describes ease.
+Yin qualities can be reflected in the yoga practice through the embodiment of sukha, a word from the Yoga Sutras of Patanjali that describes ease.

 Let me know in the comments how you embody yin and yang!
 Want to learn more about yin and yang?
 Check out this post on cooking with yin and yang.